Zu den Inhalten springen

 Our goal is to better understand how genetic variants interact with the environment to shape complex traits and diseases.
 We attempt to initiate experimental follow-up projects to understand the functions of disease risk genes and how genetic variation leads to impaired function.

 A special focus of our work is the investigation of the genetic underpinnings of kidney function in health and disease.
 Chronic kidney disease (CKD) is the most common form of kidney disease with a prevalence of 5-10% among adults.
 It is defined by a decreased ability of the kidneys to clear the blood, or by kidney damage.
-Not only can CKD progress to end-stage renal disease, but it also increases risk for cardiovascular morbidity and mortality.
+Not only can CKD progress to kidney failure, but it also increases risk for cardiovascular morbidity and mortality.
 Other complex traits of special interest are hyperuricemia and gout, thyroid function and disease, and disorders of electrolyte and metabolite handling.

 1. The design and conduct of epidemiological studies to study causes and progression of complex diseases